What Factors Affect The Cost Of Aluminium Fabrication?

 Quantity and Size of Aluminium

 The amount and size of aluminium used also play a critical role in determining costs.
-Larger or thicker aluminium sheets or profiles require more raw material, which in turn raises the material costs.
+Larger or thicker aluminium sheets or profiles require more raw material, raising costs.
 Bulk orders might reduce the cost per unit, but the initial investment will be higher.

 Fabrication Techniques

 The techniques used in aluminium fabrication can significantly affect the cost.
-Various processes, including extrusion, welding, machining, and surface treatments, each come with their own set of costs.
+Various processes, including extrusion, welding, machining, and surface treatments, each come with their own costs.

 Extrusion and Machining